ceph/ceph/doc/dev/peering.rst

 *up_thru*
-   before a primary can successfully complete the *peering* process, it must inform a monitor that is alive through the current osd map epoch by having the monitor set its *up_thru* in the osd map.
+   before a primary can successfully complete the *peering* process, it must inform a monitor that is alive through the current OSD map epoch by having the monitor set its *up_thru* in the osd map.
 This helps peering ignore previous *acting sets* for which peering never completed after certain sequences of failures, such as the second interval below: